cfpb/design-manual/brand-guidelines/typography.md

 <div class="content-33 content-first">

 <h3 class="warning"><span class="cf-icon cf-icon-delete-round"></span> Undesirable combinations</h3>
-Even though CFPB Green and CFPB Black are accessible for large scale type, this color combination should never be used for web type.
+Although CFPB Green and Black are accessible for large scale type, this color combination should never be used for web type.

 </div>